Keyhaven Marshes Nature Reserve

 The Basics

-Dogs: Yes, but must be restricted from going near the birds, must stay on the paths and cannot go on the marshes
+Dogs: Dogs are welcome, but must be restricted from going near the birds, must stay on the paths and cannot go on the marshes.

-Walk along the seawall and enjoy stunning views of the marshes and mudflats that make up this nature reserve, which is not only beautiful, but also an internationally important habitat for migratory birds.
+Walk along the sea wall and enjoy stunning views of the marshes and mudflats that make up this nature reserve, which is not only beautiful, but also an internationally important habitat for migratory birds.
+On this circular walk, you will also have commanding views of Hurst Castle and the Isle of Wight.

 The Route

-There are five walking trails around Lymington and Keyhaven Marshes that you will find marked on the information boards.
+There are five walking trails around Lymington and Keyhaven Marshes.
 Each one is named after migratory birds.
 We chose The Brent Trail, which was the perfect length for children and makes a neat circle from Keyhaven.

 Exit the car park via the footpath on the side opposite to the entrance.
 This will take you out onto Lower Pennington Lane, where you should walk beside the harbour with the wall, boats and seawater to your right.